mertmtn/view-transitions-api-demo/README.md

 - Uses the View Transitions API to provide smooth transitions between sections/pages.
 - Demonstrates how to integrate the API in both MPA and SPA scenarios.
 - Lightweight, no heavy framework required for the MPA version.
+- Using native HTML/CSS/JS
 - Simple routing logic in the SPA version to illustrate navigation + transition handling.

 ## 🚀 Getting Started